flatcar/Flatcar/draft.md

 bringing in a fully external group.

 The nomination period is measured in weeks rather than months, to fit Flatcar's smaller scale (closer to Istio's timeline than Kubernetes').
-The exact number of weeks is X.
+It runs for three weeks, set longer than a typical long holiday so nobody who wants to stand is shut out by being away.

 The voting period is likewise measured in weeks rather than months.
-The exact number of weeks is X.
+It runs for four weeks after nominations close, which also gives candidates time to publish a short statement of their priorities and goals before people vote.

 The method for publishing results is to publish full ranked results and vote totals, not just the winners, consistent with the project's value of being as open as